Why study Child Nursing with Registered Nurse Status at Liverpool John Moores University?

 As a nursing student, you will be required to complete 4,600 hours of which 50% will be theory and 50% in clinical practice.
 This means that you will have seven weeks holiday a year, and may have to attend sessions outside the normal University hours of 9am- 5pm.

-Blocks of academic study can be up to six weeks depending on what point in the programme you are at.
-You will work 30 hours a week in clinical practice and will have a weekly study day of 7.5 hours.
+Blocks of academic study can be up to six weeks depending on what point in the programme you have reached.

 Underpinning all aspects of the training offered is a commitment to ethical and anti-oppressive values, values and principles of the NHS Constitution and Professional Body requirements.